Benefits of Folate

 Vitamin B9 is the common name; creating a divine green salad is one way to ensure you are getting the full benefits of folate.

-Organic green-foods are very high on my list of priorities.
-They are the source of not only the benefits of folate but a host of other vitamins and phytonutrients also; all proven to protect us against neoplasms and many diseases.
+Organic green-foods should be very high on our lists of priorities.
+They are the sources of not only the benefits of folate but a host of other vitamins and phytonutrients also; all proven to protect us against neoplasms and many diseases.

 If a life without medication[5] is your heart's desire, think greens.